zsofiasomlai/pbx-group-security/content/challenges/management/deliver-results.md

 skills : Leadership, Mentoring, Behaviour, Mindset, Competency difficulty : easy questions   :
-    - "MA-DR-01: Tell me about a time when you recognised team members for making a significant contribution to the team through collaboration."
-    - "MA-DR-02: Tell me about a time when your team was reluctant to support an initiative you were responsible for carrying out."
-    - "MA-DR-03: Tell me about a time when you had to translate an organisational strategy into concrete deliverables that resulted in positive business outcomes."
+    - "MA-DR-01: Tell me about a time when you had to translate an organisational strategy into concrete deliverables that resulted in positive business outcomes."
-    - "MA-DR-04: Tell me about a time when you held your team accountable for missing a deliverable deadline."
-    - "MA-DR-05: Tell me about a time when your team’s workload was unbalanced.
+    - "MA-DR-02: Tell me about a time when your team’s workload was unbalanced.
 How did you prioritise and delegate the work?"
-    - "MA-DR-06: Describe a time where your team was operating independently and more team collaboration was needed.
+    - "MA-DR-03: Describe a time where your team was operating independently and more team collaboration was needed.
 How did you address this and what was the outcome?" desirable :
     - Inspired, motivated, and guided others toward goal accomplishments that aligned to organisational strategies
     - Created an environment that encouraged cooperation, collective problem solving, and participative decision making